 8.01 Warranties and Representations.
-Contractor warrants that it is aware of and familiar with City's waste stream, and that it has the ability, and shall use commercially reasonable efforts to provide and employ sufficient programs and services to ensure City will meet or exceed City's Diversion goals requirements (including, without limitation, amounts of Solid Waste to be Diverted, time frames for Diversion, and any other requirements) as set forth in this Article, Applicable Law, and CalRecycle Regulations, and that Contractor will do so without imposing any costs or fees other than those set forth in Exhibit 1, except as provided in Section 30.01.1.
+Contractor warrants that it is aware of and familiar with City's waste stream, and that it has the ability, and shall use commercially reasonable efforts to provide and employ sufficient programs and services to assist City in meeting or exceeding City's Diversion goals requirements (including, without limitation, amounts of Solid Waste to be Diverted, time frames for Diversion, and any other requirements) as set forth in this Article, Applicable Law, and CalRecycle Regulations, and that Contractor will do so without imposing any costs or fees other than those set forth in Exhibit 1, except as provided in Section 30.01.1.

 8.01.1 Minimum Diversion Requirements.
-Contractor shall meet the following minimum annual Franchised Diversion or CalRecycle Diversion Rates if Waiver is requested and received under Section 8.01.7:
+Contractor shall meet the following minimum calendar year Franchised Diversion Rates or CalRecycle Diversion Rates if subject to Waiver requested and received under Section 8.01.7:

-Agreement Year Franchised Diversion Rate CalRecycle Diversion Rate
+Calendar Year Franchised Diversion Rate CalRecycle Diversion Rate

-2023-2024 40% 55%
+July - Dec 2023 40% 55%

-2024-2025 40% 55%
+2024 40% 55%

-2025-2026 45% 60%
+2025 45% 60%

-2026-2027 45% 60%
+2026 45% 60%

-2027-2028 50% 65%
+2027 50% 65%

-2028-2029 50% 65%
+2028 50% 65%

-2029-2030 55% 70%
+2029 55% 70%

-2030-2031 55% 70%
+2030 55% 70%

-2031-2032 and After 60% 75%
+2031and After 60% 75%

-8.01.2 Annual Reporting.
-Contractor shall calculate the actual Franchised Diversion Rate and actual CalRecycle Diversion Rate on an annual basis and shall deliver a written report regarding the same to the City no later than February 14 of the year following the reporting period as set forth in Section 22.04.
+1128 8.01.2 Annual Reporting.
+Contractor shall calculate the actual Franchised Diversion Rate 1129 for each calendar year and shall deliver a written report regarding the same to the City no later than August 1130 15 of the year following the reporting period as set forth in Section 22.04.